Norfolk & Washington Steamboat Company: End of the company

-On November 26, 1948, after 58 years of service, the Norfolk & Washington Steamboat Company published a legal noticed published in the local newspapers calling for a board of directors meeting recommending the liquidation of the company.
+On November 26, 1948, after 58 years of service, the Norfolk & Washington Steamboat Company published a legal notice published in the local newspapers calling for a board of directors meeting recommending the liquidation of the company.
 The primary reason for this closure had to do with the high cost of equipment replacement.
 It had $940,000 in Government securities and the physical assets were valued at $269,000 in "floating equipment" (the District of Columbia), the Norfolk Terminal ($108,000), the Alexandria Wharf ($11,000) and their Maine Avenue office ($26,000).